Reading Time: 3 Minutes

 What happens to an NRE account when you return to India?
 The NRE account has to be redesignated to a resident account or a Resident Foreign Currency (RFC) account.
 If the account holder is in India for a short visit, the account may continue as an NRE account during his stay in the county.

-The primary difference between an NRE and an NRO account is that the former is used for parking foreign income earned outside India and the latter is used to maintain and manage income earned in India.
+Final Note: The primary difference between an NRE and an NRO account is that the former is used for parking foreign income earned outside India and the latter is used to maintain and manage income earned in India.
 NRE accounts do not have a limit on repatriation and the interest earned is tax-free in India.
 An NRO account, in contrast, has a limit of $1 million on remittances outside India in a financial year.

 Are you interested in opening NRI accounts remotely?
 Get started with DBS Treasures from anywhere across the world.
 Apply Now!